notkarenyi/accessibility-demo/README.md

 ![Two links labeled Home and About](resources/semantic-html.PNG)

 Notice that there's no visual difference between using many of these tags as opposed to a `div`, which is why I say that screen readers' needs are often invisible.

-But using the wrong semantic tags has a very real effect on potential users.
+Did you know that `h1`, `h2`, etc. are actually semantic tags?
+It's bad practice to use heading tags to control font size and weight&mdash;that's what CSS is for!
+Think of heading tags as organizational tools for your website.
+Only the page title should be an `h1`.
+Subsections may be `h2`, `h3`, and so forth.

+On the same note, avoid using `br` for spacing purposes between paragraphs.
+Use them meaningfully, like in poems or addresses.

-Also, note that using semantic HTML has a positive side effect: it can make your HTML and CSS faster to write and easier to read, since you have predetermined tags instead of having to specify classes and IDs for each new element.
+Using semantic HTML also has a positive side effect: it can make your HTML and CSS faster to write and easier to read, since you have predetermined tags instead of having to specify classes and IDs for each new element.

-"But I don't want to have to go back and change *every single* div in my code!"
-It helps to physically plan out sites on a piece of paper before you start making it, so you know what kinds of tags you'll need beforehand.

 ### Tabindex

 Tabindex refers to tabbing through the buttons or links (or "focusable" elements) on a page using the Tab key on the keyboard.
 This feature can be used by people navigating by keyboard, as well as people using screen readers.

-Try it out yourself: stop here and press "Tab" until you have navigated all the "tabbable" elements on the page.
+Try it yourself: stop here and press "Tab" until you have navigated all the "tabbable" elements on the page.
 Imagine that you are using a screenreader, so you can't see the context around each link as you're doing this.
 If you read just the highlighted text as you tab around the page, can you still tell where the links and buttons lead?

-Thus, "click here" and other phrases without context can be confusing to people who are navigating a site by the links only.
+"Click here" and other phrases without context can be confusing to people who are navigating a site by the links only.
 Even worse, imagine a screen reader reading a raw link like https://github.com/username/project/master/README.md.
 That would be awful!

 Instead, we should label links and buttons in an informative way.
 For the above example, a better link would be "[visit my project](https://github.com/electricdinosaurs/accessibility-demo/edit/master/README.md)".
 Descriptive labels allow the user to know what to expect when they visit a link.

 ```html
 <!-- HTML file -->